lafry5/README/README.md

 + [Questions](#questions)

 ## *Installation*
-npm then node
+npm then install

 ## *Usage*
-Generates readme files
+generate readmes

 ## *License*
-This application is covered under the MIT license.
+This application is covered under the GPL license.
 Copyright (c) 2020 Laura Fry

 ## *Contributing*
-My tutor answered a question during the initial setup of my project
+tutor

 ## *Tests*
-Testing was performed throughout the creation of the project
+throughout project creation

 ## *Questions*
 For any questions or for support, please contact me at: lafry5@yahoo.com or lafry5 on GitHub.